mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Peak tanglers originated on some distant thin-atmosphere world and spread over the centuries to many systems.
 They are extremely light, tenuous webs of fibre, each with many super-fine hairs extending in the manner of feathers.
-When fully unfurled the web can be three metres or more across, or curled up to create a ball the size of a small pebble.
+When fully unfurled the web can be three meters or more across, or curled up to create a ball the size of a small pebble.
 When curled, a peak tangler is still very light but dense enough to fall to the ground.
 The unfurled web can catch the slightest updraft and lift the